 Working with partners in the local councils for voluntary services and local authorities, Swansea Bay University Health Board is now able to offer free transport to its Mass Vaccination Centres for those with mobility issues who have received appointment letters.
 Only those who have received appointments should go to the centres.
 To arrange transport, Swansea residents can contact: 07538 105244 or [email protected].
 Neath Port Talbot residents can contact: 07494 966448 or [email protected]

 The Health Board intends to include this information in the appointment letters which go out to patients.
-On arrival at the vaccination centres, military colleagues, who have been trained to assist wheelchair users, will be on hand to help.
+Military colleagues have been trained to assist wheelchair users; they will be on hand to help when people arrive at vaccination centres.

-There is also a free bus available from the Quadrant and the health board is working with the bus company to see if the drop off and pick up point can be closer to the entrance to the Mass Vaccination Centre.
+There is also a free bus available from the Quadrant.
+The health board is working with the bus company to see if the drop off and pick up point can be closer to the entrance to the Mass Vaccination Centre.

 Winter Accident and Emergency procedures